About FreshStitches

 Fortunately, there’s a name for the art of picking colors that go together: color theory.
 Oodles of brilliant artists and designers agree on some fundamental color groupings.
 Phew!
 That means we can use what they’ve figured out to help us pick our color pairings!

 There are three color schemes that, if followed, will create knock-your-socks-off color combos: analogous, complementary and split complementary.
-For help picking an awesome pair (or triple) of color, stick with one of these schemes, and you can’t go wrong!
+For help picking an awesome pair (or trio) of colors, stick with one of these schemes, and you can’t go wrong!

 Analogous